nginxinc/nginx-amplify-doc/amplify-guide.md

     # kill -HUP `cat /var/run/nginx.pid`
 ```

-Without *stub_status* the agent will **not** be able to collect quite a few essential NGINX metrics required for further monitoring and analysis.
+Without *stub_status* or the NGINX Plus extended status, the agent will **not** be able to collect quite a few essential NGINX metrics required for further monitoring and analysis.

 **Note.** There's no need to use exactly the above illustrated `nginx_status` URI for [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 The agent will determine the right URI automatically upon parsing your NGINX configuration.
 Please make sure that the directory and the actual configuration file where you have defined *stub_status* is readable by the agent, otherwise the agent won't be able to correctly determine the *stub_status* URL.